IulianEles/control_panel_load/texts/short.md

-*This repository provides an add-on for configuring load based restarts for your Jelastic environmnent's application or load balancer nodes.*
+*This add-on triggers a node restart based on the defined load balancer or application node load trigger conditions*